desci-labs/nodes/openalex-importer/README.md

 ### Introspect Remote OpenAlex Schema

+> [!WARNING]
-Note: this overwrites the `schema.ts` file, which has multiple change to indices and keys.
+> This overwrites the `schema.ts` file, which has multiple change to indices and keys.
-Only do this to reset the base state, and be ready to rebuild the migrations directory.
+> Only do this to reset the base state, and be ready to rebuild the migrations directory.

-To introspect a schema file from the remote database, first tunnel `openalex-big-dev.ctzyam40vcxa.us-east-2.rds.amazonaws.com:5432` to `5438` to your local machine.
+To introspect a schema file from the remote database, first tunnel the remote database to `5438` to your local machine using kubectl.

-Then, set the following envvars:
+Then, set the following environment variables:

 ```bash
 PG_HOST=localhost